Analida's Ethnic Spoon

 a table with chutney, pork loin potatoes, and maple syrup

-If you love pork loin, here are a few other recipes I think you might like to try:
+If you enjoy pork loin, here are more delicious recipes to try:

 Marinated pork loin served with a spicy apple, bacon and maple syrup chutney.
 The flavor combination is one you will love.
 This chutney brings spicy, salty and sweet flavors served over tender slices of pork loin. | ethnicspoon.com